Neutrinoless Double Beta Decay and $<\eta>$ Mechanism in the Left-Right Symmetric Model: Nuclear matrix elements and role of mechanism

+where ${\cal O}(\bm{x},\bm{y})$ is the NME of the hadronic current.
+The interference terms of $R$-handed and $L$-handed current from the neutrino momentum ($\bm{k}$) dependent term of the neutrino propagator \bref{L-R} are given as

-Here the Dirac matrices are for the electron spinor.
-Either emitted electrons or nuclear currents have to compensate the p-wave nature of neutrino propagator for the $0^+-0^+$ transition.
-An important contribution comes from the s-wave electron and momentum dependent nuclear current due to the nuclear magnetization current. ${\cal O}(\bm{x},\bm{y})$ can be evaluated using the hadronic current of Eqs. \bref{Hadronic1} and \bref{Hadronic2}.
-The interference term between the SM hadronic $L$-handed current and the BSM $L$-handed current $\eta J^\mu_L$ and the $R$-handed current $\lambda J^\mu_R$ contribute, while the $\kappa J_R^\mu$ term can be neglected.
-Using $J^\mu_{L/R} = V^\mu \pm A^\mu$, we obtain ${\cal O}(\bm{x},\bm{y})$ for the interference term between vector including magnetization current and axial vector current including Gamow-Teller operator as
+The Dirac matrices are for the electron spinor.
+Using the hadronic currents of \bref{Hadronic1} and \bref{Hadronic2}, we keep the interference terms between the SM hadronic $L$-handed current and the BSM $L$-handed current $\eta J^\mu_L$ and the $R$-handed current $\lambda J^\mu_R$, while the $\kappa J_R^\mu$ term can be neglected.
+Using $J^\mu_{L/R} = V^\mu \pm A^\mu$, we keep only interference term between the vector and the axial vector current in ${\cal O}(\bm{x},\bm{y})$,